Jerome H. Lemelson: Biography

 Lemelson was born on Staten Island, New York, on July 18, 1923, the oldest of three brothers.
 His father was a physician of Austrian-Jewish descent.
 His first invention, as a child, was for a lighted tongue depressor that his father, a local physician, could use.
 He also ran a business in his basement as a teenager, making and selling gas-powered model airplanes.

 He attended New York University after serving during World War II in the United States Army Air Corps engineering department.
 His experience with teaching African American engineers, in segregated units in the Army, led to a lifelong interest in civil rights and in particular promoting the education of minority engineering students.

 After the war he received two master's degrees: in aeronautical as well as industrial engineering.
 He worked for the Office of Naval Research on Project SQUID, a postwar effort to develop pulse jet and rocket engines and then Republic Aviation, designing guided missiles.
 After taking a job as a safety engineer at a smelting plant in New Jersey, he quit because he claimed the company would not implement safety improvements Lemelson believed could save lives.
-This was his last job before striking out on his own as an independent inventor.
+This was his last job before becoming an independent inventor.

 Lemelson's first major invention involved utilizing a universal robot, for use in a variety of industrial systems, that could do numerous actions such as welding, moving and measuring products, and utilized optical image technology to scan for flaws in the production line.
 He wrote a 150-page application which he submitted for his first patent, on what he termed "machine vision", in 1954.
 Parts of these automated warehousing systems he licensed to the Triax Corporation in 1964.

 During the 1950s, he also worked on systems for video filing of data utilizing magnetic or videotape to record documents, which could be read either on a monitor or from stop frame images.
 This process, along with mechanisms to control and manipulate the tape, were later licensed to Sony in 1974 for use in both audio and video cassette players.
 During this period, he also worked on a series of patents developing aspects of data and word processing technologies.
 He licensed twenty of these patents to IBM in 1981.
 IBM offered him a position running one of their research divisions, which Lemelson declined because he wanted to remain an independent inventor.
 He also developed a series of patents on the manufacturing of integrated circuits, which he licensed to Texas Instruments in 1961.
 While working during this period on complex industrial products, ranging across the fields of robotics, lasers, computers, and electronics, Lemelson utilized some of the concepts in these more "high tech" areas and applied them to a variety of toy concepts, receiving patents for velcro target games, wheeled toys, board games, and improvements on the classic propeller beanie, among others.
-An exhibit of his toy inventions can be seen at the Smithsonian National Museum of American History.
+An exhibit of his toy inventions was shown in 2012 at the Smithsonian National Museum of American History.